-* No spoilers here!* One late review:
+* No spoilers here!* One late review of Star Wars: The Force Awakens.

 Luke Skywalker is Darth Vader’s son, right? (that’s not a spoiler, everyone knows that).
 I know this purely because of everyone quoting that line ‘Luke, I am your father’.
 Even thought that’s not even in the film!
 I was waiting for it (I went back and watched the old one), that moment where I imagine everyone watching the original couldn’t believe what was being said, and then I realised it is hugely misquoted.
 I bet even if you don’t know anything about Star Wars, you know that phrase.
 He actually says ‘No, I am your father.’